Sustainable Living Center Oregon

 Insects and rodents are another annoying threat.
 They find every nook, crack, and cranny.
 Conventional homes are riddled with seams, joints, and layers that invite pests.
 Regardless of the initial quality, as your home ages, it becomes more accommodating to pests.

 AirCrete … The insulating R-value of an Air Crete block is between 3/inch & 6/inch.
 You control the R-value by the ratio of cement to foam mixture.
+This ratio can cause the R-value will be 3 – 6 per inch.
 Be aware that the overall R–Value of the Pod will be diminished with fewer air bubbles and more cement.

 Solixx … Solexx will be used for the outside glazing.b Solexx has an R-value of 2.1.